xsdg/ghost-blogger/readme.md

 ## License

-This project is licensed under the Apache2 License - see the LICENSE.md file for details
+This project is licensed under the Apache License v2.0 - see the LICENSE file for details

 ## Acknowledgments